PTAB

 5. Key Technical Contentions (Beyond Claim Construction)

-• Inherent Disclosure of PW50 via Linear Regression: A critical technical argument underpinning multiple grounds was that the claimed PW50 values were an inherent, unstated property of the prior art media.
-Petitioner established a linear relationship between PW50 and the square root of (Mr*t/Hc) by performing a linear regression on the experimental data provided in the ’959 patent itself.
-Petitioner then used this derived formula to calculate the PW50 values for the media described in Mori and Sasaki, arguing that they would necessarily exhibit the claimed PW50 performance when used in a standard drive.
+• Inherent Disclosure of PW50: A critical technical contention was that the claimed PW50 value was an inherent property of the prior art media when measured on appropriate equipment.
+Petitioner established a linear relationship between PW50 and the square root of (Mrt/Hc) by performing a linear regression on the experimental data provided in Table 2 of the challenged ’959 patent itself.
+Petitioner then used this derived formula to calculate the PW50 values for the Mori and Sasaki examples based on their disclosed Mrt and Hc values, demonstrating that these prior art media would necessarily have exhibited a PW50 within the claimed range.

 6. Relief Requested

-• Petitioner requested institution of an inter partes review and cancellation of claims 1-18 of the ’959 patent as unpatentable.
+• Petitioner requested the institution of an inter partes review (IPR) and cancellation of claims 1-18 of the ’959 patent as unpatentable.